phyletica/SumTimes/README.md

-# SumDivTimes
+# SumTimes

 A tool for estimating the posterior probability of divergence-time patterns from posterior samples of phylogenies.